pol-puig/Game-Theory-Toolkit/README.md

 * Iterated elimination of dominated strategies.
 Highlights in red the columns and rows that have been eliminated.
 If there is a solution by applying this method, it shows it.
 * Show dominated strategies.
 Highlights in red the dominated strategies and in orange the weakly dominated strategies.
 Shows in a message box the strategies that are being dominated and by which strategies are being dominated.
 * Find pure Nash Equilibria.
 Looks for Nash Equilibria and shows their strategies in a message box.
 It also changes the color of the optimal response of each strategy to yellow in the matrix.
 * Find mixed Nash Equilibrium.
 A message box indicates the mixed Nash Equilibrium (the one that you get by solving the system of equations).
-It also tells you if the Mixed Nash Equilibrium it is a pure nash equilibrium or it shows an error if there is no Mixed Nash Equilibrium.
+It also tells you if the Mixed Nash Equilibrium it is a pure Nash equilibrium or it shows an error if there is no Mixed Nash Equilibrium.
 Be aware that could be infinite mixed Nash equilibria, plot best response functions for more information.
 * Plot optimal response of each player to a mixed strategy.
 Maximum of 2x2 matrices or matrices that after the IEDS have a dimension of 2.
 If there is any dominated strategy, it will only be plotted if the original matrix is 2x2 (not possible to plot all the dominated lines)
 * Plot best response functions.
-Plot best response functions depending on the optimal response of each player to a a mixed strategy
+Plot best response functions depending on the optimal response of each player to a mixed strategy
 * Pure security strategies.
 Shows a message box with the pure security strategies and their respective payoffs.
 * Mixed security strategies.
 Shows strategic profile for both players.
 * Plot minimum functions.
 Finds the minimum functions to have a better understanding of the mixed security strategies that players should follow.